 We are not plugged into a "machine" but rather our Souls are energies that are interconnected to all the energies in the Universe.
 When the body dies, the soul moves on elsewhere since matter changes form but never destroyed whereas energies are kinetic and travels extremely fast.
 So our current lifetime "experience" may be a "projection of the 3 dimensional experience into our brains that interprets that outside stimuli within our inner soul." and if energies are as old if not older than the Universe itself then that means our Souls are OLDER than our actual body age.
 Interpret that in any form you wish.

 Muhammad Rasheed - It doesn't have to be a technically accurate hologram, as it was used as an analogy.
 Again you are getting upset over the semantics and side-stepping the real point, even if the direction of the article's author is off skew.
-The analogy still points to the ancients being right about this world being the illusion and the spirit is real.
+The analogy still points to the ancients being right about this world being the illusion and the spirit being real.
 That's clearly the important part.
-Whether they worded it in modern sci-fi type talk is the point at all, and to harp on that only serves as a distraction.
+Whether they worded it in modern sci-fi type talk isn't the point at all, and to harp on that only serves as a distraction.
 To me.

 Reg Clinton Brown - It's not a distraction, people need to learn with specifics and not getting confused with science fiction (the Matrix films, for example) that were inspired by real life ancient knowledge, mysticism and spiritualism that was here at our disposal since the beginning of time.